Caltech-IPAC/firefly/docker/builder/README.md

 Builds, deploy and launches `dev mode`.
 Firefly is accessible at http://localhost:8000/firefly/ while it continues to monitor client-side source code for changes.
 Once changes are detected, it will recompile and deploy the updates.
 Normally, reloading the browser is enough to pull in the changes.  `ctrl-c` to exit.
+If you made changes to server-side(java) code, you'll have to restart Dev-Mode.

     cd cm/firefly
     docker-compose up dev